 Trade show attendance is still not where it was pre-pandemic, and so the desire for engagement at exhibitions is at an all-time high.
-Despite this, booth staff are still falling into the same traps:
+Despite this, booth staff is still falling into the same traps:

 - asking the wrong questions (or none at all!)

-- wasting time with low quality conversations
+- wasting time with low-quality conversations

 - having closed off body language

 - having poor follow-up processes.

 In this blog, we will dive into the importance of hiring the correct booth staff and how they can make a difference in the effectiveness of your trade show.

 Why is it important to select the right booth staff?

 We’ve all been in a situation where we’ve met someone for the first time, and something that they said or did leave a bitter taste in our mouth.
 No amount of mouthwash can seem to get rid of it, right?